 According to rabbinic law, a Jew is a person born to a Jewish mother or one who converts.
+This narrow definition reflects ancient legal practice.
 The Hebrews, like all the peoples of the ancient Middle East, practiced polygamy, and some rule based on maternal descent was required to settle questions of inheritance and precedence among the many sons of a chief.
 In effect, it means that you become a Jew in the same way that anyone becomes an American citizen - by being born to parents who are citizens.
 Beyond this there is conversion, which parallels the process of acquiring citizenship through naturalization.
+Despite its antique flavor, I rather like the law's matter-of-factness; despite all our pretensions to being free spirits, in the final analysis we are in large measure what our early environment allows us to be, and mothers have a lot to do with that environment.